 Applicants will be able to attend meetings at which their applications are considered in the usual way but are not permitted to speak or ask questions unless invited to do so by the Chairman of that meeting.
 Applicants will also, on request, be provided with the assessment form completed in the decision-making process giving clear reasons for the decision made.
 Applicants will have the right to request further clarification or support in improving their new application but will not have the right to appeal or contest decisions once made.

-1.1 Other Grant Assistance
+1.1 Other Financial Assistance

-The Council reserves the right to consider emergency requests that do not meet the requirements stated above on a case-by-case basis.
+The Council reserves the right to consider financial and donation requests that do not meet the requirements stated above on a case-by-case basis.
+Any requests of other financial requests must be approved by Full Council, regardless of the amount requested.
+Any such request should comply with grant awarding criteria.
 Please contact the Town Clerk in the first instance.

 2: GRANT AID GUIDANCE FOR APPLICANTS